Ampallang: History

-Procedure
+Types

-The piercing may be transurethral (passing through the urethra) and named as the European ampallang, whereas the American ampallang is placed horizontally above the urethra, generally back toward the corona.
-A variant on this piercing is the shaft ampallang, which penetrates the shaft of the penis horizontally at any point along its length.
+The titular piercing may be transurethral (passing through the urethra), which is termed the European ampallang; the American ampallang is placed horizontally above the urethra, generally back toward the corona.
+A variant on this piercing is the deep shaft piercing, or "shaft ampallang", which penetrates the shaft of the penis horizontally at any point along its length.
 The counterpart to this piercing is the apadravya, which penetrates the glans vertically.
 The combination of an ampallang and an apadravya is sometimes referred to as the magic cross.